NGDEEP: The Star Formation and Ionization Properties of Galaxies at $1.7 < z < 3.4$: Discussion

-In the bottom panel of Figure~\ref{fig:q_xion}, we find a positive correlation between \oo\ and $\xi_{ion}$ such that $\xi_{ion}$ increases with increasing \oo.
-The Spearman rank correlation test confirms the significance of this relation, with a correlation coefficient of $0.59$ and a p-value of $\sim10^{-8}$.
-The correlation means that the \oo\ ratio is a strong predictor of the ionizing production efficiency.
-The scatter is also non-negligible, 0.17 dex.
-This could be related to the star formation history.
+In the bottom panel of Figure~\ref{fig:q_xion}, we find a mild positive correlation between \oo\ and $\xi_{ion}$ such that $\xi_{ion}$ increases with increasing \oo.
+The Spearman rank correlation test confirms the significance of this relation, with a correlation coefficient of {$0.19$} and a p-value of {0.03} when considering galaxies with \ha\ or \hb\ detection.
+The p-value decreases to 0.003 when only galaxies with \ha\ detection are included.
+The scatter is also non-negligible, 0.26 dex.
+This could be related to the star formation history of galaxies.
 The $\xi_{ion}$ values are calculated using the \ha/UV ratio, which is commonly used as a tracer for recent bursty star-formation activity (e.g., \citealp{Emami2019, Guo2016, Faisst2019}).
 An elevated \ha\ emission with respect to the UV continuum is a sign of bursty star-formation activity in the past $\sim$10 Myr.
 Similarly, the EW(\ha) and sSFR are sensitive to recent star-formation activity.
 The difference between EW \ha\ and \ha/UV ratio is their denominator: the stellar continuum flux and UV continuum flux, respectively.
 The UV continuum flux traces SF activity in the recent 100-200 Myr.
 Thus, the two measurements are comparable for a galaxy with an age less than $\sim$100-200 Myr or a galaxy with a constant star formation history.
 Therefore, it is not surprising that a correlation between $\xi_{ion}$ and sSFR exists for high redshift galaxies up to $z\sim7$ \citep{Faisst2019, Emami2020, Endsley2021, Emami2020, Prieto-Lyon2023} and for extreme galaxies at lower redshift $z\sim1$ \citep{Tang2019, Izotov2021}.
 In Section~\ref{sec:o32-ssfr}, we found \oo\ is correlated with sSFR and EW \ha.
 Here we find that \oo\ is correlated with ionizing production efficiency, confirming the connection between ionization parameters and recent star-formation activity.

 In addition, we compare galaxies at $z\sim4.5-9.5$ from Papovich et al.\ (\textit{in prep.}) with our \oo--$\xi_{ion}$ relation.
 The median $\xi_{ion}$ of $z>5$ galaxies generally follows our relation but is offset to slightly higher $\xi_{ion}$ at fixed \oo.
 The higher $\xi_{ion}$ could be due to a recent starburst which increases the number of massive young stars and boosts the production of ionizing photons.
 This is consistent with the comparison of EW(\hb)--\oo\ relation where the $z>5$ galaxies tend to have higher EW(\hb) than our NGDEEP galaxies at $z\sim2-3$ (see Figure~\ref{fig:o32_ew}).
 It is unclear what causes the shift toward higher $\xi_{ion}$ with increasing redshift, though we expect it could be due to low metallicity as metal-poor stars are hotter and more efficient at generating ionizing radiation.